Water Lily Control

 Both White Water Lily and Yellow Water Lily prefer a muck or silt bottom, and can withstand a wide variance in pH.

-For easy Waterlily control, we recommend the Open Water Kit®.
+For easy Waterlily control, we recommend using our Water Lily Control products.